OSH Answers Fact Sheets

 The following general advice can help you work safely with a carcinogen:

-- Consult the Material Safety Data Sheet (MSDS) for information about the hazards and necessary precautions for the specific carcinogenic material you are using.
+- Consult the MSDS/SDS for information about the hazards and necessary precautions for the specific carcinogenic product you are using.

-- Understand all of the hazards associated with the material, including additional health concerns (e.g. serious short-term health effects or irritation), reactivity and flammability.
+- Understand all of the hazards associated with the product, including additional health concerns (e.g., serious short-term health effects or irritation), reactivity and flammability.

-- Know how to use the material safely to protect yourself and co-workers.
+- Know how to use the product safely to protect yourself and co-workers.

-- Ensure engineering controls (e.g. ventilation) are operating.
-Closed handling systems may be necessary to prevent the release of the material (dust, mist, vapour, gas) into the workplace.
+- Ensure engineering controls (e.g., ventilation) are operating.
+Closed handling systems may be necessary to prevent the release of the product (dust, mist, vapour, gas) into the workplace.

 - Use the smallest quantity possible.

 - Follow safe work practices specified by your employer.

 - Wear the appropriate personal protective equipment specified for the job.
 This equipment may include respiratory protection and chemical protective clothing, such as an apron and gloves, made from materials that protect against the chemicals being handled.